tflatte/SCB/README.md

 ### 7. Path reference

 on EDA.ipynb, and fraud_detection/services/apis/transaction.py, you need to change the path of the model and data to be the path where you downloaded the model and data.:

+The step for running each end point, and sample request, response is described in the report